 - Select and copy the Remote Login URL.

-- If you want your users to return to your WordPress site after logging out of your Zendesk, copy the Remote Logout URL in WordPress and paste it into the Remote Logout URL in Zendesk.
+- If you want your users to return to your WordPress site after logging out, copy the Remote Logout URL in WordPress and paste it into the Remote Logout URL in Zendesk Support.

 - In Wordpress, under General Settings, select JSON Web Token from the Remote Auth Strategy drop-down list.

-- In Zendesk, turn on the Update of external ids? option.
+- In Zendesk Support, turn on the Update of external ids? option.

-- In Zendesk, click Save.
-You've finished the Zendesk part of this set up.
+- In Zendesk Support, click Save.
+You've finished the Zendesk Support part of this set up.

 - In Wordpress, copy the shared secret into Remote Auth Shared Token.